kardeiz/nested_qs/README.md

 as expensive as might be expected (you'll probably need to allocate a few strings anyway if you have any pluses or encoded chars in your querystring).
 Some casual benchmarking indicates it performs well in comparison to `serde_qs`.

+Using `serde_json::Value` like this does **not** mean that JSON is used in the process.
+No JSON strings are involved at any point.

 Use like:

 ```rust